-Our Swap & Go battery swapping solutions are especially suited to densely populated and highly congested urban centers where space and time are at a premium.
-Our initial focus is on developing Gogoro NetworkTM in major population centers in Asia with the highest concentrations of PTW riders.
+Our Swap & Go battery swapping is especially suited for densely populated and highly congested urban centers where space and time are at a premium.
+Our initial focus is on deploying Gogoro NetworkTM in population centers in Asia with the highest concentrations of PTW riders.
 Our swapping stations have a small footprint and are easy to deploy making them ideal for integrating into high-traffic urban areas where riders need them most.
-In the same space it takes to charge a 4-Wheel ("4W") electric vehicle, a standard Gogoro battery swapping station can deliver full power in seconds and service hundreds of ePTW vehicle riders per day.
-Our Gogoro NetworkTM battery swapping service for ongoing access to battery swapping at a set monthly or per-swap fee based on the energy consumed.
-Our business model has demonstrated near 100% attach rates for Gogoro NetworkTM subscription revenue for every annual cohort of ePTWs sold since inception in our pilot market of Taiwan.
-We believe the stickiness of Swap & Go subscription revenue accumulated over the life of every battery in the system represents a compelling differentiation of our business model.
+In the same space it takes to charge a 4-Wheel electric vehicle, a standard Gogoro battery swapping station can deliver full power in seconds to service hundreds of ePTW vehicle riders per day.

+Our Gogoro Networkm battery swapping is offered to customers at a monthly fee based on each consumer's chosen plan and an overage consumption fee when their consumption exceeds the chosen plan.
+Our business model has demonstrated near 100% retention rates for Gogoro Networkm subscription revenue for every annual cohort of ePTWs sold since the inception of our pilot market of Taiwan in 2015.

-Our battery swapping networks address four critical needs of consumers that have previously been barriers to the widespread adoption of ePTWs.
+Our battery swapping network and batteries address five critical barriers that have prevented previous adoption of ePTWs: